antrea-io/antrea/docs/issue-management.md

 * `lifecycle/active` -- indicates that an issue or PR is actively being worked on by a contributor
 * `lifecycle/frozen` -- indicates that an issue or PR should not be auto-closed due to staleness
-* `lifecycle/rotten` -- denotes an issue or PR that has aged beyond stale and will be auto-closed
 * `lifecycle/stale` -- denotes an issue or PR has remained open with no activity and has become stale

 The following schedule will be used to determine an issue's lifecycle:

-* after 90 days of inactivity, an issue will be automatically marked as `lifecycle/stale`
+* after 180 days of inactivity, an issue will be automatically marked as `lifecycle/stale`
-* after 180 days of inactivity, an issue will be automatically marked as `lifecycle/rotten` and can then be scheduled for auto closure
+* after an extra 180 days of inactivity, an issue will be automatically closed
-* any issue marked as `lifecycle/frozen` will prevent automatic transitions to stale or rotten state.
+* any issue marked as `lifecycle/frozen` will prevent automatic transitions to stale and prevent auto-closure
-* an issue marked as `lifecycle/active` adds an additional 30 days to the scheduled stale and rotten transitions above.
-If no activity is present, the issue can be automatically closed.
+* commenting on an issue will remove the `lifecycle/stale` label

 Issue lifecycle management ensures that the project backlog remains fresh and relevant.
 Project maintainers and contributors will need to revisit issues to